AKORA-Studios/Calq/README.md

 ![Hell](https://media.discordapp.net/attachments/867129329363976212/961320571247927306/unknown.png?width=309&height=670)
 </details
 <br>

+## How to Install and Run the Project

+Just clone the repo and open the workspace file in xcode :3 (yes there is a podfile in this repo, but there arent any used currently)

+## How to contribute

+* if you encounter any issues or have improvment suggestions open a ticket
+* if ya want to change smth yourself or have any suggestions hos to solve an open issue, fork the repository (master), create a new branch describing your change/issue, then create a mergerequest explaining what you changed.
+Pls name your commits somewhere usefull.
+If you have a lot of commits pls squash them in the mergerequest.

 ## Feature Requests

 [Future features](https://github.com/AKORA-Studios/Calq/projects2) sind in dem Reiter Projekte aufgelistet.
 Du hast einen weiteren Verbesserungsvorschlag?
 [Hier](https://github.com/AKORA-Studios/Calq/issues) kannst du eines vorschlagen.
+Alternativ schreib einfahc eine anchricht aufm Discord ;3

 # License